igorrafael/SoftwareArchitect/README.md

 Architecture can be done on several “levels” of abstractness.
 The level influences the importance of necessary skills.
 As there are many possible categorizations possible my favorite segmentation includes these 3 levels:
 * **Application Level**: The lowest level of architecture.
 Focus on one single application.
 Very detailed, low level design.
 Communication usually within one development team.
 * **Solution Level**: The mid-level of architecture.
 Focus on one or more applications which fulfill a business need (business solution).
 Some high, but mainly low-level design.
 Communication between multiple development teams.
 * **Enterprise Level**: The highest level of architecture.
 Focus on multiple solutions.
 High level, abstract design, which needs to be detailed out by solution or application architects.
 Communication across the organization.
+See [Link](https://github.com/justinamiller/EnterpriseArchitecture) to learn more on this.

 Sometimes architects are also seen as “glue” between different stakeholders.
 Three examples: